 - Nagging people to get a review.
 You message someone for approval, they're in a meeting, and they forget to mark it unread.
 Days later, you're left pinging them to remind them that you need a decision.
 It's even more difficult when the approvers are on other teams or are your manager — nagging can get awkward, fast.

 - Having to go back and ask for more information.
-When people ask for approvals in freeform text, they often forget to include vital information.
+When people ask for approvals in freeform messages, they often forget to include vital information.
 So, you have to reply and outline all the things you need to know — for example, needing to get clarification in a purchase request on how many users will be using some new software.
 If you could structure these into a form, life would be much easier.

 - Not documenting the decision.
 Lots of decisions need to be auditable later.
 If someone is asking to purchase some software for their team, what do you do when the VP of Finance comes knocking asking who approved it?
 If it's 3 months back in a DM with that person, it becomes really hard to drive accountability later on.

 - Not closing the loop.
 Besides the decision getting lost, there are also problems taking action on the decision.
 After you get approval to hire someone, the offer needs to get sent out, HR notified, their contract signed, etc. Someone has to manually kick off all those things, but we forget steps along the way, so the loop never gets closed.